epics-docs/epics-docs/guides/Address_Specification.md

 ### INST

-The INST I/O specification is a string that is parsed by the device support.
+The INST I/O specification is a string that's parsed by the device support.
 The format of this string is determined by the device support.

 @*parm*